Health and Social Care NC Level 6

 Care workers must operate from a good ethical value base and so you will study the principles underpinning the National Care Standards.
 The programme will allow you to meet the professional standards required for registration with the Scottish Social Services Council.

-You should have at least 3 Standard Grades at credit level or 3 National 5s or above or NC Child, Health and Social Care.
+You should have at least 3 National 5s or NC Child, Health and Social Care or equivalent.

 If you don’t meet our entry requirements, your previous experience may still qualify you for this course.
 You will attend an interview.
 You are required to have a satisfactory Protecting Vulnerable Groups (PVG) check to enable participation in work placement.
 This will be provided as a mandatory part of your course.